rpmuller/ePubs/WP1.md

 Let us begin with some of the earliest discoveries and correct hypotheses.
 Anaximander thought that the earth floats freely, and is not supported on anything.
-Aristotle,[^75] who often rejected the best hypotheses of his time, objected to the theory of Anaximander, that the earth, being at the centre, remained immovable because there was no reason for moving in one direction rather than another.
-If this were valid, he said, a man placed at the centre of a circle with food at various points of the circumference would starve to death for lack of reason to choose one portion of food rather than another.
+Aristotle,[^75] who often rejected the best hypotheses of his time, objected to the theory of Anaximander, that the earth, being at the center, remained immovable because there was no reason for moving in one direction rather than another.
+If this were valid, he said, a man placed at the center of a circle with food at various points of the circumference would starve to death for lack of reason to choose one portion of food rather than another.
 This argument reappears in scholastic philosophy, not in connection with astronomy, but with free will.